- What is radiation therapy? When is it used?

 You need to take special care of yourself to protect your health during radiation treatment.
-Your doctor or nurse will give you advice based on your treatment plan and the side effects you might have.
+Your cancer care team will give you advice based on your treatment plan and the side effects you might have.

 - Eat a balanced, healthy diet.
-Depending on the area of your body getting radiation, your doctor or nurse may suggest changes in your diet.
-You can get more information in our booklet called Nutrition for the Person With Cancer During Treatment: A Guide for Patients and Families.
+Depending on the part of your body getting radiation, your cancer care team may suggest changes in your diet.
+You can learn more about eating well in our booklet Nutrition for the Person With Cancer During Treatment: A Guide for Patients and Families.

 - Take care of the skin in the treatment area.
 If you get external radiation therapy, the skin in the treatment area may become more sensitive or look and feel sunburned.
-Ask your doctor or nurse before using any soaps, lotions, deodorants, medicines, perfumes, cosmetics, powder, or anything else on the treated area.
+Ask your cancer care team before using any soaps, lotions, deodorants, medicines, perfumes, cosmetics, powder, or anything else on the treated area.
 Some of these products may irritate sensitive skin.
 See “Skin problems” in the “Common side effects of radiation therapy” section for more on this.